Booker T (wrestler): Main Event Mafia (2008–2010)

-Booker T turned heel for the first time in TNA at Sacrifice by attacking Christian Cage and Rhino from behind with a steel chair.
+Booker T turned heel for the first time in TNA at Sacrifice on May 11 by attacking Christian Cage and Rhino from behind with a steel chair.
 This came about as a result of losing a tag team match up against Christian Cage and Rhino, with them furthering themselves in the Deuces Wild Tag Team Tournament.
-Booker then competed in the King of the Mountain match for the TNA World Heavyweight Championship at Slammiversary.
+Booker T then competed in the King of the Mountain match for the TNA World Heavyweight Championship at Slammiversary on June 8.
 He was seconds away from winning the match, when Kevin Nash stopped him and performed a Jackknife Powerbomb; Samoa Joe would later go on to win the match.
-On the next Impact!, Booker challenged Joe to a title match at Victory Road, which Joe would later accept.
+On the next Impact!, Booker T challenged Joe to a title match at Victory Road on July 13, which Joe would later accept.
 Also around this time he reverted to a gimmick similar to his King Booker gimmick albeit while proclaiming himself a supposed king of Africa.
 The match at Victory Road ended in a draw after Sharmell replaced the referee and counted after the match was already over.
-At Hard Justice, Samoa Joe defeated Booker after a guitar shot, thus reclaiming physical possession of the title belt, which Booker had kept after Victory Road.
+At Hard Justice on August 10, Samoa Joe defeated Booker T after a guitar shot, thus reclaiming physical possession of the title belt, which Booker T had kept after Victory Road.
+At Bound for Glory IV on October 12, Booker T defeated A.J.
+Styles and Christian Cage in a Three Way War.
 Later he introduced the TNA Legends Championship and became the first official champion.
-Booker T successfully defended the title at Turning Point against Cage.
-At Final Resolution, Booker T, Kevin Nash, Scott Steiner, and Sting defeated The TNA Front Line (A.J.
+Booker T successfully defended the title at Turning Point on November 9 against Cage.
+At Final Resolution on December 7, Booker T, Kevin Nash, Scott Steiner, and Sting defeated The TNA Front Line (A.J.
 Styles, Brother Devon, Brother Ray, and Samoa Joe) in an eight-man tag team match to allow Sting to retain his TNA World Heavyweight Championship.
-At Genesis, Booker T, Scott Steiner, and Cute Kip lost a six-man tag team match to Mick Foley, A.J.
+At Genesis on January 11, 2009, Booker T, Scott Steiner, and Cute Kip lost a six-man tag team match to Mick Foley, A.J.
 Styles, and Brother Devon.
-The next month at Against All Odds, Booker T defeated Shane Sewell to retain the Legends Championship.
+The next month at Against All Odds on February 8, Booker T defeated Shane Sewell to retain the Legends Championship.
 Booker T lost the title to A.J.
-Styles at Destination X. At Lockdown, Team Angle (Booker T, Kevin Nash, Kurt Angle, and Scott Steiner) lost to Team Jarrett (A.J.
+Styles at Destination X on March 15.
+At Lockdown on April 19, Team Angle (Booker T, Kevin Nash, Kurt Angle, and Scott Steiner) lost to Team Jarrett (A.J.
 Styles, Christopher Daniels, Jeff Jarrett, and Samoa Joe) in a Lethal Lockdown match.
-At Sacrifice, Booker T received a rematch for the Legends Championship, but lost to A.J.
+At Sacrifice on May 24, Booker T received a rematch for the Legends Championship, but lost to A.J.
 Styles in a "I Quit" match.